Ranjan Dutt: Later career

 On 1 July 1951, Dutt was appointed Commanding Officer of the No. 1 Air Force Academy (No. 1 AFA) in Ambala.
-In September that year, he led the movement of the Academy to Secunderabad.
-He graduated in 1952 from RAF Staff College, Andover, with a thesis on “Commonwealth Defence”.
+In September, he led the movement of the Academy to Secunderabad.
+He graduated in 1952 from RAF Staff College, Andover, with a thesis on "Commonwealth Defence".
 On 1 April 1953, he was made substantive group captain.
 In 1957, he contributed to the evaluation for the purchase of Hawker Hunters for the IAF.
-In October 1954, he moved to Air HQ having been appointed Director, Operations.
+In October 1954, he moved to Air HQ, having been appointed Director, Operations.

 Air rank

-After a four-year tenure, on 28 May 1958, he was promoted to the acting rank of Air Commodore and appointed Air Officer-in-charge Policy and Plans at Air HQ.
-This was a short tenure - in March next year, he took over as the Air officer commanding Training Command at Bangalore.
+After a four-year tenure, on 28 May 1958, Dutt was promoted to the acting rank of air commodore and appointed Air Officer-in-Charge Policy and Plans at Air HQ.
+This was a short tenure; in March next year, he took over as the Air officer commanding Training Command at Bangalore.
 In April 1960, the post was upgraded to a two-star rank and rechristened Air Officer Commanding-in-Chief.
-Dutt was promoted to the acting rank of Air Vice Marshal.
-He was just 37, probably the youngest in the world to hold the rank of Air Vice Marshal.
+Dutt was promoted to the acting rank of air vice marshal.

 By the end of the year, Dutt was appointed the managing director of Hindustan Aeronautics Limited (HAL).
 At HAL, he led the procurement of HAL HF-24 Maruts designed by Kurt Tank, and later MiG-21s.